Frank Pepe Pizzeria Napoletana

-Frank Pepe Pizzeria Napoletana, commonly known as Frank Pepe's or simply Pepe's (/ˈpɛpiz/), is a pizza restaurant in the Wooster Square neighborhood of New Haven, Connecticut, at 163 Wooster Street and originator of New Haven-style pizza.
+Frank Pepe Pizzeria Napoletana, commonly known as Frank Pepe's or simply Pepe's (/ˈpɛpiz/), is a New Haven style pizzeria chain based in Connecticut, with their flagship restaurant in the Wooster Square neighborhood of New Haven, Connecticut, at 163 Wooster Street and originator of New Haven-style pizza.
 Opened in 1925, it is one of the oldest and best known pizzerias in the United States.
-It has now expanded as a small, family-owned chain, with several other locations in the Eastern U.S.
+It has now expanded as a small, family-owned chain, with several other locations in Connecticut (8), Massachusetts (3), Rhode Island (1), New York City (1), Maryland (1), Florida (1), and Virginia (1).

 History

 Frank Pepe (April 15, 1893 – September 6, 1969) was born in Maiori, Italy, and immigrated to New Haven in 1909 when he was a teenager.
 He worked alongside other Italian Immigrants in Wooster Square in local factories, such as Sargent & Co., a manufacturer of locks and hardware.

 During World War I, Pepe returned to Italy to fight for his native country.
 He was honorably discharged from the Italian Army on February 25, 1919.
 On September 27, 1919, he married Filomena Volpi, who is also from Maiori, Italy.
 They left Italy for New York before Christmas 1919, and arrived in New York just after the new year in 1920.

-After arriving in New York in 1920, the newly married Pepe's returned to Wooster Square.
+After arriving in New York in 1920, the newly married Pepes returned to Wooster Square.
 Frank began working at a Wooster Street bakery.
 He was known for walking through the Wooster Square market selling his "tomato pies" off of a special headdress.
 After saving enough money, he was able to buy a wagon from which he sold his pizzas.

 Pepe's continued success selling pizzas in the area convinced him and his wife to open their own restaurant.
 Frank and Filomena established "Frank Pepe Pizzeria Napoletana" on June 16, 1925, at 163 Wooster Street which is now known as "The Spot."

 Pepe's originated the New Haven-style thin-crust apizza, closely related to Neapolitan-style Italian pizza, which he baked in a coal-fired brick pizza oven.

 At first, Frank Pepe only made two varieties of pizza, and only offered two sizes.
 The "tomato pie" (tomatoes with grated pecorino romano cheese, garlic, oregano, and olive oil) and the other with the addition of anchovy.
 Because refrigeration was limited in the 1920s, Pepe's did not initially offer mozzarella cheese on their pizza.

 The Boccamiello family initially owned the building at 163 Wooster Street.
 In the mid-1930s, they forced Frank Pepe out of the building.
 Soon after, they renamed the building "The Spot" and began selling their own pizzas out of the establishment.

 Frank Pepe purchased the building next door to "The Spot" at 157 Wooster Street, He moved his restaurant to its current location next door in 1936.
 At that time, Frank Pepe Pizzeria Napoletana had the largest number of seats of any pizza restaurant in Wooster Square.